 This allows for complete anonymity which is why it is used today for covert operations.
 With the message being sent through a shortwave broadcast, the message can be heard from long distances and the identity of the people involved in the operations are kept secret.
 The time pad is only used once and destroyed after use to maintain its security.

 [Example of a genuine one-time pad booklet, picture from the Crypto Museum]

-Government agencies are reluctant to admit operating any numbers stations, and so there are almost no confirmations of any government running them.
-A few instances of governments releasing their knowledge and involvement in numbers stations include the Swedish Security Service releasing an S10 recording, the Latvian National Archives KGB archive, and the Polish Institute of National Remembrance releasing info about G02.
+Government agencies are reluctant to admit operating any number stations, and so there are almost no confirmations of any government running them.
+A few instances of governments releasing their knowledge and involvement in number stations include the Swedish Security Service releasing an S10 recording, the Latvian National Archives KGB archive, and the Polish Institute of National Remembrance releasing info about G02.

 Each station is usually given a nickname depending on what is included in the broadcast.
 For example, G03 is given the name “Gongs or Chimes” since its intro and outro signal includes the sounds of gongs.
 Many Morse stations do not have nicknames though since they do not include anything specific that differs them from another.

 ENIGMA Naming System